Automating-GIS-processes/Lesson-4-Classification-overlay/Lesson/Exercise4-hints.md

 ### Problem 2:

+**General steps**:

+ 1. Read the files and prepare a single DataFrame where you have travel times for all shopping centers
+ 2. Find out for each row what is the minimum travel time from those shopping centers
+ 3. Find out for each row what is the column name of that shopping center that had the minimum travel time
+ 4. Make maps from the results

 #### Reading multiple files efficiently

 Here we are reading multiple files from a folder.
 We could write the filepaths to all of those files but **it is not efficient!**